xing-benjamin/risc-v/README.md

 #### Icarus Verilog

-[Icarus Verilog](http://iverilog.icarus.com/) is an open-source Verilog synthesis and and simulation tool.
+[Icarus Verilog](http://iverilog.icarus.com/) is an open-source Verilog synthesis and simulation tool.
 We will use it to perform RTL compilation to *vvp assembly* format, which is run by the `vvp` simulator.

 Icarus Verilog can be installed using your favorite package manager.
 On macOS,